UKHO/docs/quality-assurance/http-api-mocking-tools.md

 # Mocking HTTP Endpoints

-This section covers tools in use for creating stub/mock HTTP endpoints/APIs such as for integration testing a deployed system or testing a service in development in the absence of another required real service.
+This section covers tools in use for creating stub/mock HTTP endpoints/APIs such as for testing a deployed system or testing a service in development in the absence of another required real service.

 ## Wiremock